 Coverage: Nationally representative sample from across South Africa

 Included sections: Internal migration, birth and death, savings, health, education and spending patterns.

-Data: The survey’s documentation and data for Wave 1 and Wave 2 are available from DataFirst.
-The administrative dataset is also available for download.
+Data: The survey’s documentation and data for Wave 1, Wave 2 and Wave 3 are available from DataFirst.

 The National Income Dynamics Study (NIDS) is the first national household panel study in South Africa.
 It is part of an intensive multi-million rand effort on the part of the government to track - and understand - the shifting face of poverty.